Mathematics is a very important subject for pupils to study.

-Pupils will have begun KS4 in Y9 and will follow the Edexcel linear specification.
-Initially a grade 4 will count as an old C grade.
+Pupils begin KS4 in Y10 and will follow the Edexcel linear specification.
+Initially, a grade 4 will count as an old C grade.
 This is planned to change to a grade 5 in future years.
-GCSE mathematics requires pupils to develop skills and understanding in a number of topic areas including: Number, Algebra, Geometry, Measures, Statistics and Probability.
+GCSE mathematics requires pupils to develop skills and understanding in a number of topic areas including; Number, Algebra, Geometry, Measures, Statistics and Probability.
 Pupils will also gain experience in applying mathematical knowledge to solve problems.

 A Curriculum Summary document for Mathematics be found by clicking here.

 The following provides you with a Learning Journey of Key Stage 3 and Key Stage 4 curriculum here in Haughton Academy a copy can be found by clicking here.

 The Mathematics department consists of full-time and part-time teachers, these are;

 If you have any further queries about the Mathematics curriculum on offer at Haughton Academy please get in touch with Miss Deakin (Acting Subject Leader for Mathematics) - email@example.com